We just love Gingerbread...

 Hawkens Gingerbread is an artisan producer of high-quality gingerbread products, including both our Hawkens Gingerbread and England’s oldest commercially traded biscuit: Grantham Gingerbread.

-Husband and wife team Alastair and Kerry Hawken, saved Grantham Gingerbread from becoming confined to the history books when they learned that the production of the biscuit for which their town had always been famous for, had fallen out of production.
+Alastair Hawken, saved Grantham Gingerbread from becoming confined to the history books when they learned that the production of the biscuit for which their town had always been famous for, had fallen out of production.

 Alastair set about baking, without a recipe and after much experimenting, failing, refining and focus group taste testing, the product came back to market and has become the success it is today.